andornaut/statezero/README.md

 `getState()`.
 Instead, you should modify state by calling "actions".

 `getState()` accepts an optional "filter" argument, which can be used to select a subset of the state to return.
-"filter" should should be a String path in dot notation or an Array of the same.
+"filter" should should be a String path in dot notation, an Array of the same or a Function.

 ```javascript
 const setCount = action(({ commit, state }, count) => {